buchandersenn/android-permission-manager/README.md

         ...
     }

+NOTE: Please do NOT make the PermissionManager instance static, or you'll risk introducing memory leaks in you activities.

 ## Performing requests and handling callbacks

 A permission request is performed using a syntax inspired by Glide and similar libraries.